min69u/Reforestation/README.md

-## Why was the shirt happy to hang around the tank top?
-Because it was armless
+## What did the ocean say to the shore?
+Nothing, it just waved.